rkwm713/basic/docs/error_handling_and_edge_cases.md

 ## III.
 Edge Cases in Logic

 1.  **Ambiguous Pole Owner/Data from Multiple Sources:**
-    *   **Condition:** Both SPIDA and Katapult provide a "Pole Owner," and they differ.
-Or, Katapult's `pole_owner.multi_added` has multiple entries.
+    *   **Condition:** Katapult's `pole_owner.multi_added` has multiple entries, or the primary pole owner field might be ambiguous if sourced from different internal Katapult attributes.
-    *   **Handling:** The prioritization rules in `project_plan.txt` should cover this (e.g., "Prioritize Katapult `multi_added[0]`").
-If multiple Katapult owners, pick the first or join if appropriate (though typically it's one).
+    *   **Handling:** The prioritization rules in `project_plan.txt` (or equivalent Katapult-focused documentation) should cover this (e.g., "Prioritize Katapult `multi_added[0]` if present, otherwise a primary designated owner field").
+If multiple Katapult owners are listed in `multi_added`, the first entry is typically chosen.
 Log a notice if discrepancies are significant and not covered by a clear rule.
 2.  **Multiple Katapult Connections (Spans) for "From/To Pole":**
     *   **Condition:** A Katapult node has multiple entries in `connections` linking it to different poles.
-    *   **Handling:** The `project_plan.txt` (Rule 13) notes: "Logic for selecting the 'primary' span if multiple exist needs to be defined (e.g., the one connecting to SPIDAcalc's `NEXT_POLE` concept, or a specific span type if applicable)."
+    *   **Handling:** The `project_plan.txt` (or equivalent Katapult-focused documentation, e.g., Rule 13 if still applicable) should define logic for selecting the 'primary' span if multiple exist (e.g., based on a specific span type like 'aerial_cable' vs 'reference', or connection attributes).
 If no such rule can be reliably implemented, the first valid aerial connection could be chosen, with a warning logged if multiple viable spans exist.
 3.  **Units Conversion Failures:**
-    *   **Condition:** A height value from SPIDA (meters) or Katapult (feet/inches) is present but malformed (e.g., non-numeric) and cannot be converted.
+    *   **Condition:** A height value from Katapult (expected in feet/inches) is present but malformed (e.g., non-numeric) and cannot be converted.
     *   **Handling:** Log a warning.
 Populate the relevant height field with "NA".
 4.  **No Attachments on a Pole:**
-    *   **Condition:** A pole has no attachments in SPIDA (Measured or Recommended) or Katapult.
+    *   **Condition:** A pole has no attachments in Katapult.
-    *   **Handling:** `excel_gener_details.txt` specifies: "If `num_attachments_for_this_pole` is 0, treat as 1 for formatting purposes (to show at least one line for the pole)."
-Columns L-O for this single line would typically be "NA" or blank.
+    *   **Handling:** `excel_gener_details.txt` (or equivalent Katapult-focused documentation) specifies: "If `num_attachments_for_this_pole` is 0, treat as 1 for formatting purposes (to show at least one line for the pole)."
+Columns for attachment details for this single line would typically be "NA" or blank.

 ## IV.
 Logging Recommendations